-The Group has no financial assets recorded at fair value through profit or loss ("FVPTL").
-All assets are initially recognized initially at fair value plus transaction costs and subsequently measured at amortized cost using the effective interest method.
+All assets are initially recognized initially at fair value plus transaction costs.
+The Group's equity interest in Nuance Biotech is subsequently measured at fair value through profit or loss ("FVPTL") and fair value gains and losses are recognized in profit or loss.
+All other assets are subsequently measured at amortized cost using the effective interest method.